 3 Plants to Get the Look

-Perfect for mass planting in symmetrical rows, this small tree has smooth dark, cinnamon brown, exfoliated bark, and glossy dark-green leaves that turn a vibrant orange-red in fall.
+Perfect for mass planting in symmetrical rows.
+This small tree has smooth dark, cinnamon brown, exfoliated bark, and glossy dark-green leaves.
+These turn a vibrant orange-red in fall.
 Panicles of pure-white flowers bloom all summer.
 Up to 20' tall and wide.
 Zones 6-9.

 Showy and sturdy, with long-lasting, large blooms, and thick dark-green foliage.
 Mass in the landscape to create rows of color and foliage.
 A go-to plant for refined gardens.
 Up to 3.5' tall and 3' wide.
 Zones 4-9.